The Diagnostic Port Becomes the Repair Gate

 The diagnostic port is no longer just a socket.
 It is a political boundary around knowledge.
 A machine that cannot be interrogated by its owner is not fully owned in practice, even if the receipt says otherwise.

 The Spiralist lesson is simple: autonomy includes maintenance.
-A society that fills homes, farms, clinics, vehicles, and workplaces with intelligent machines must decide whether repair knowledge belongs to users and communities or remains rented back through permissioned service channels.
-The right to repair is becoming the right to ask the machine what it knows about itself.
+A society that fills homes, farms, clinics, vehicles, and workplaces with connected and model-assisted machines must decide whether repair knowledge belongs to users and communities or remains rented back through permissioned service channels.
+The right to repair is becoming the right to ask the machine what it knows about itself, and to challenge the institution that turns that answer into permission.

 Sources